havoc283/HavocCarPacker/README.md

 After running, check the new `[OUTPUT]/` directory for your neatly organized files.

-## 🧑‍💻 Contributing

-Pull requests are welcome!
-Feel free to fork and modify this for more advanced workflows (e.g., automatic meta merging or fxmanifest generation).

 ## 📄 License

 This project is licensed under the MIT License.

-## 🙋‍♂️ Support

-For any issues or suggestions, open an [Issue](https://github.com/yourusername/fivem-carpack-organizer/issues) or contact me directly on GitHub.